keechma/keechma/guides/05-ui-system.md

 # UI System

 Keechma provides you with a way to write decoupled, reusable UI components.
-It's still using Reagent to implement and render the components, but adds some structure around it to keep the things clean.
+It's still using Reagent to implement and render the components but adds some structure around it to keep the things clean.

 ## Untangling the UI

-UI is the messiest part of the frontend application development.
-By default, the components are coupled to the application state, (sometimes) to their parent components and (almost always) to their child components.
+UI is the messiest part of frontend application development.
+By default, the components are coupled to the application's state, (sometimes) to their parent components and (almost always) to their child components.

 >Most of our components take the entire app state as their data.
-Parent components don’t pass their children subcursors with just the bits they care about, they pass them the whole enchilada.
+Parent components don’t pass their children sub cursor with just the bits they care about, they pass them the whole enchilada.
 Then we have a slew of paths defined in vars, which we use to extract the data we want.
 It’s not ideal.
 But it’s what we’ve had to do.
 >
 >From the [Why We Use Om, and Why We’re Excited for Om Next](http://blog.circleci.com/why-we-use-om-and-why-were-excited-for-om-next/) blog post

-Keechma allows you to decouple the UI components without falling into one of the traps:
+Keechma allows you to decouple UI components without falling into one of these traps:

-- Passing data from the parent to the child componets
+- Passing data from parent to child components
-  + it gets hard to mantain
+  + it gets hard to maintain
   + moving components around is hard
-  + each component must know everything about any component below it
+  + each component must know about any component below it
-- Global dependence on the application state
+- Global dependence on the application's state
   + no way to reuse the components
   + testing is hard

-To achieve that, you'll need to write slighly more code but it pays off in the end.
-Let's say that you have a component that renders the list of users.
+To achieve that, you'll need to write slightly more code but it pays off in the end.
+Let's say that you have a component that renders a list of users.
 That component is rendered inside the `user-page` component which is rendered inside the `layout` component.

-Neither the `user-page` or the `layout` component care about the data that the `user-list` component needs.
-User component declares it's dependencies in a Clojure record, and when it's rendered it will get it's dependencies injected from the application.
+Neither the `user-page` nor the `layout` component cares about the data that the `user-list` component needs.
+The user component declares it's dependencies in a Clojure record, and when it's rendered it will get it's dependencies injected from the application.

-The problem with this approach is that when you have a component that works like that, parent component has to be able to render the `user-list` component with the correct context.
+The problem with this approach is that the parent component has to be able to render the `user-list` component with the correct context.
 This means that the `user-page` can't just require the component.
 It needs to declare it's dependency on the `user-list` component which will allow it to render the correct **version** of the `user-list` component.

 That's why Keechma implements the UI systems.
-UI systems allow components to get the right component and data dependencies injected in.
+UI systems allow components to get the right sub-component and data dependencies injected in.

 ### Data dependencies

 Components declare dependencies on `subscriptions`.
-Subscriptions are functions that get the `app-state` atom passed in and return the subset of the data (They are almost identical to the [Re/Frame's subscriptions](https://github.com/Day8/re-frame#subscribe) although they are not global).
+Subscriptions are functions that get the `app-state` atom passed in and return a subset of the data (They are almost identical to the [Re/Frame's subscriptions](https://github.com/Day8/re-frame#subscribe) although they are not global).

 ---

-To reiterate, each component needs to declare dependencies on the data it needs to render, and on the child components it needs to render - unless you're using pure components that have no dependencies, they can be required.
+To reiterate, each component needs to declare dependencies on the data it needs to render, and on the child components, it needs to render - unless you're using pure components that have no dependencies, they can be required.

 Example: